dancergraham/writing/README.md

 # Writing
 Ideas and drafts for blog posts and talks.
+I am sharing this publically because why not?

 ## Key aims